NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/ProstateZoneSegmentation/README.md

 ## Key Investigators

-- Anneke Meyer
+- Anneke Meyer (University of Magdeburg, Germany)
-- Marko Rak
+- Marko Rak (University of Magdeburg, Germany)
+- Andrey Fedorov (BWH, HMS)
-- Christian Hansen
+- Christian Hansen (University of Magdeburg, Germany)

 # Project Description

 The goal of this project is to evaluate and extend variants of a volumetric CNN for multi-label segmentation of prostate zones in MR images.
-We already have results, but especially in one zone, results are not stable.
 The prostate zones are essential for lesion classification and therapy planning.
 After successful segmentation, a sector map could be extracted that is used for PI-RADS reporting.
 This has the potential to automate and better standardize prostate lesion location reporting.
+This project is a continuation of the project that we started in last Winter Project Week.
+We already have results, but especially in one zone, the algorithm does not work very well and is not stable.

 ## Objective